forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-glossary.md

 **intent:** A user’s goal for interacting with the AI assistant.

-**Large Language Model (LLM):** A language model consisting of a neural network with many parameters trained on large quantities of text.
+**large language model (LLM):** A language model consisting of a neural network with many parameters trained on large quantities of text.

 **prompt:** A natural language description of the task to be done.
 An input to the LLM.